fiuzatayna/epitocore/README.md

 ./command_sequence.sh
 ```

+The script will run each part of the code once the IEDB immuno prediction is performed, it will prompt:

+- [ ] Number of strains
+- [ ] Number of proteins
+- [ ] Number of Alpha Transmembrane Domain Containing Proteins

+Then it wil open a configuration_file file used by the R analysis and user will include

+- [ ] IEDB consensus percentile rank thresholds
+- [ ] Minimal number of strains in which a candidate peptide must be found.

-5. Inspect how many strains your species of interest has and other information with:
+Inspect how many strains your species of interest has and other information with:

 ###### *Count strains*
 ```console